PowerDMARC

 Purpose of Social Engineering

-Social engineering is often used in phishing attacks, which are emails that appear to be from a trusted source but are actually aimed at stealing your personal information.
-The emails usually contain an attachment with malicious software (often called malware) that will infect your computer if opened.
+Social engineering is often used in phishing attacks, which are emails that appear to be from a trusted source but are actually aimed at stealing your personal information or deploying malware.
+The emails usually contain an attachment with malicious software (often called malware) or links to malicious websites that will infect your computer if opened or clicked.

-The goal of social engineering is always the same: getting access to something valuable without having to work for it.
+The goal of social engineering is always the same: getting access to something valuable without having to work for it (from a technical hacking perspective).
+Common objectives include:

 1. Stealing sensitive information

-So social engineers may try to trick you into giving up your password and login credentials (such as your username/email address) so they can access your email account or social media profile where they can steal personal information like credit card numbers and bank account info from previous transactions.
+Social engineers may try to trick you into giving up your password and login credentials (such as your username/email address) so they can access your email account or social media profile where they can steal personal information like credit card numbers and bank account info from previous transactions.
+They might also target company secrets, customer data, or intellectual property.
 You might know how to sell on Instagram, but are you equipped with enough knowledge to protect your small business and account from social engineers?

 2. Identity theft

-They could also use this information to assume the victim’s identity and carry out malicious activities posing to be them down the line if they choose not to destroy it immediately.
+They could also use this information to assume the victim’s identity and carry out malicious activities posing to be them down the line, such as applying for credit in the victim’s name, making fraudulent purchases, or accessing other accounts.

 Learn why cyberattackers commonly use social engineering